Skip to main content

 Prescription Refills — Frequently Asked Questions

 In most cases, e-prescriptions are transmitted electronically to your preferred pharmacy within minutes of your telehealth visit concluding.
-Innocre Telehealth uses a certified e-prescribing platform that connects directly to virtually all major pharmacy chains and independent pharmacies in Delaware, Maryland, and Washington — including CVS, Walgreens, Rite Aid, Costco, Walmart, and most independent pharmacies.
+Innocre Telehealth uses a certified e-prescribing platform that connects directly to virtually all major pharmacy chains and independent pharmacies in Maryland, Washington, and Delaware — including CVS, Walgreens, Rite Aid, Costco, Walmart, and most independent pharmacies.
 You can typically pick up your medication on the same day as your visit.
 For mail-order pharmacy refills, the same electronic transmission applies.

 It depends on the medication.
 For many medications — antihistamines, PPIs, asthma inhalers — no routine labs are required.
 For others, periodic monitoring is necessary for safe prescribing: diabetes medications require HbA1c and a metabolic panel at least every 6–12 months; levothyroxine requires TSH every 6–12 months; statins require a lipid panel and liver enzymes periodically; anticoagulants like warfarin require INR monitoring; and ACE inhibitors require potassium and creatinine checks.
 If your labs are overdue, your provider can order them at a local lab near you and provide a short bridge supply of medication while awaiting results.